PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 The steps are as follows:
 - Generate fake quantized model: Use PaddleSlim to generate fake quantized model with strategy: Quant-aware training or post-training.
 Note that the parameters of the quantized ops will be in the range of INT8, but the type remain float32.
 - Converting fake quantized model to real INT8 model: Use the script to convert the quant model to DNNL INT8 model on the CPU.
-- Deployment and inference on CPU: Deploy the demo on CPUs and run the inference.
+- Deployment and inference on CPU: Deploy the demo on CPUs and run inference.

 ## 1. Preparation